Winter Weather Advisory until FRI 7:00 AM CDT

 Crawford County

-gusting as high as 30 to 45 mph may result in blowing snow.
-The
+Winds gusting as high as 30 to 45 mph may result in blowing

 * WHERE…Northwest Iowa.